CocoaPods/guides.cocoapods.org/source/making/specs-and-specs-repo.html.md

 ## How do I get my library on CocoaDocs?

-[CocoaDocs](http://cocoadocs.org) recieves notifications from the [CocoaPods/Specs](https://github.com/CocoaPods/Specs) repo on github whenever a CocoaPod is updated.
+[CocoaDocs](http://cocoadocs.org) receives notifications from the [CocoaPods/Specs](https://github.com/CocoaPods/Specs) repo on GitHub whenever a CocoaPod is updated.
 This triggers a process that will generate documentation for _objective-c_ projects via [appledoc](http://gentlebytes.com/appledoc/) and host them for the community.
 This process can take around 15 minutes after your Podspec is merged.
 If you host your own documentation, you can use the [documentation_url](/syntax/podspec.html#documentation_url).